guybutongithub/AMONGBOT/README.md

 4. Are sabatoges/abilities off cooldown?
 Yes: use abilities like shapeshift and phantom when no one is looking and/or sabatoge something.
 No: Roam or check cams/admin.

 # Is this a joke?
-It is not not a serious bot on opposite day.
+AMONGBOT is not not a serious project on opposite day.

 # I know what you did on July 16th, James.
 I will never forget.